The effect of gravity on bubble-particle collisions in turbulence: Code verification

 \section{Code verification}

-The code used in this study is identical to the already verified code used in \citet{chan_bubbleparticle_2023} apart from the addition of the buoyancy and lift terms in (\ref{eq:PointParticleEoM_G}).
-To verify the buoyancy term, we simulated 100 bubbles rising in still fluid and found that their terminal rise velocities correspond to the theoretical value as shown in figure \ref{fig:BuoyancyLiftVerification}(a).
-For the lift term, we checked that the lift force acting on a bubble in a simple shear flow with $\partial u_z/\partial x = 0.64$ is equal to the manually computed value given by the lift force expression.
+The code used in this study is identical to the already verified code used in \citet{chan_bubbleparticle_2023} apart from the addition of the buoyancy{, history force, and lift terms.
+To verify the buoyancy term, we first omit the history force and simulate 100 bubbles rising in still fluid.
+Figure \ref{fig:BuoyancyLiftVerification}(\textit{a}) shows that their terminal rise velocities correspond to the theoretical value ($v_T=0.117$).
+We next add history force and consider a particle settling in still fluid.
+Here, we employ Stokes drag ($f_p = 1$) to enable comparison with the analytical solution of the velocity time series by \citet{van_hinsberg_efficient_2011}.
+As shown in figure \ref{fig:BuoyancyLiftVerification}(\textit{a}), the numerical and analytic solutions agree perfectly when the window length of the history force spans the entire simulation duration, and the agreement is still excellent if a window length of $t_w/(\nu/\mathfrak{g}^2)^{1/3} = 0.07$, which corresponds to 5 time steps, is used. } For the lift term, we checked that the lift force acting on a bubble in a simple shear flow with $\partial u_z/\partial x = 0.64$ is equal to the manually computed value given by the lift force expression {in figure \ref{fig:BuoyancyLiftVerification}(\textit{b})} .